ArturoDent/jump-and-select/README.md

     "text": "hello",                           // no default

-    // "putCursorForward" is used if the command is 'jumpForward..."
+    // "putCursorForwardJump" is used if the command is 'jumpForward' or 'jumpForwardMultiMode'
-    // "putCursorForward": "afterCharacter"   // or "beforeCharacter"

-    // "putCursorBackward" is used if the command is 'jumpBackward..."
+    // "putCursorForwardSelect" is used if the command is 'jumpForwardSelect' or 'jumpForwardSelectMultiMode'

-    "putCursorBackward": "beforeCharacter",   // or "afterCharacter"
+    // "putCursorBackwardJump" is used if the command is 'jumpBackward' or 'jumpBackwardMultiMode' "putCursorBackwardSelect": "beforeCharacter",   // or "afterCharacter"

     "restrictSearch": "document"              // or "line" to search in the current line only }
 }
 ```

-In this last example, you would use `putCursorBackward` and **not** `putCursorForward` because the command `jumpBackwardSelect` is jumping backward and thus `putCursorForward` is ignored.
-For commands that are jumping forward use `putCursorForward`.
+In this last example, you would use `putCursorBackwardSelect` and **not** `putCursorForwardSelect` because the command `jumpBackwardSelect` is jumping backward and thus `putCursorForwardSelect` is an error.
+For commands that are jumping forward use `putCursorForwardJump` or `putCursorForwardSelect`.

-The available `args` have the same names as the settings, like `"jump-and-select.putCursorForward"` minus the extension name prefix.

 For more on using **[keybindings and macros](keybindings.md)**.